JuliaSobczak/JuliaSobczak.github.io/_posts/2023-12-29-hop-skip-and-a-jump.md

 *Chris hailed us on the radio as we arrived*

 Our target then became the northern end of Highborne Cay, luckily, it's only about half a mile south.
 My dad urged the boat slowly through the water and after a puckered up few minutes we arrived.
 Jurassic Park theme music played in my head as I stepped onto the bow.
 This is where the sights start getting juicy.
 Highborne Cay is a massive privately owned island and remains largely undeveloped.
 The dense foliage and dramatic views give it a wildly untame feeling.
+We dropped anchor and prepared to explore the Exumas.

 ![highbourne-cay-drone](/images/highbourne-cay-drone.JPG)